 To look for careers that match your abilities, interest and values, complete Kuder Journey or O*Net.
 To search for colleges that are approved for tuition assistance, click on the TA Decide link.

 For tuitions assistance visit https://dodmou.com/TADECIDE

 The Education Center has created a Guide to Academic and Financial Aid that lists valuable information for researching colleges, financial aid and scholarship information, Military Spouse Career Advancement Account (MYCAA), and websites to help you find discounted text books.
 Please stop by the Education Center to receive your free copy.

 FEDERAL FINANCIAL AID

-MyCAA helps military spouses pursue licenses, certificates, certifications, or Associates Degree (excluding Associates Degrees in General Studies, Liberal Arts, and Interdisciplinary Studies that do not have a concentration) necessary for gainful employment in high demand, high growth, Portable Career Fields and Occupations.
+MyCAA helps military spouses of (E1 to E5, W-01 to WO-2 and O-1 to O2) pursue licenses, certificates, certifications, or Associates Degrees (excluding Associates Degrees in General Studies, Liberal Arts, and Interdisciplinary Studies that do not have a concentration) necessary for employment in high demand, high growth occupations and career fields..

 ARIZONA WESTERN COLLEGE

 Arizona Western College is a 2-year community college that offers Occupational Certificates and Associate’s Degrees.
 They offer classes on the station, online and throughout Yuma County.AWC MCAS Yuma Office

 Hours: Monday - Thursday 8:00am - 4:00pm